BenrueyaKamkongsak/data-engineering-portfolio/election-pipeline/README.md

         └── {timestamp_v3}/
             └── ...
 ```

+*   **High-Frequency Static Overwrites:** Core operational payloads like latest.json and warroom.json were persistently overwritten at the same deterministic URI.
+This minimized CDN cache invalidation overhead and guaranteed that the client-side application always pulled the freshest real-time updates without polling dynamic endpoints.
+*   **Atomic Historical Versioning:** Every data synchronization cycle generated a fully self-contained directory under versions/{timestamp}/.
+Instead of mutating files in place, the pipeline baked the granular boundary metadata (country, region, province, zone) directly into that specific timestamped block.
+This eliminated race conditions, allowed the frontend to safely reference immutable state snapshots, and provided a flawless mathematical audit log for post-election analytics.

 ### 3.3) Conceptual Data Flow Workflow
 Below is the high-level conceptual data flow architecture engineered to bypass computational bottlenecks and deliver optimized static payloads to the edge: